Weltraumschaf/commons/src/site/markdown/index.md

 # Common Utility Classes for Java

-In this library I collect classes I'  using in several projects to minimize code duplication over the projects.
+In this  library I  collect classes  I'm using in  several projects  to minimize code duplication over the projects.

-## Word of the Author

-This is  my first  artefact I try  to deploy to  Maven Central  Repository along with this [guide][sonatype].

 ## Goal

 Goal  of  this  class  library  is  to  share  common  functionality  to  reduce duplicated  code.
 Further  goal  is  to have  no  external  dependencies.
-Only external dependencies are [JUnit][junit] and [Mockito][mockito] for testing.
+Only external dependencies are [JUnit][junit]  and [Mockito][mockito] for testing and [Findbugs][findbugs] annotations to suppress some warnings.

 ## Usage